aaronm7n/Messenger_App/README.md

 #### Sprint 1 Contributions:

-1. Jonathan Pieroni, x hours, contributed in xxx
+1. Jonathan Pieroni, 6 hours, contributed in salting and hasshing password on User registration and User update, and User profile Deletion.
 2. Daniel Lambert,   8 hours, contributed in all diagrams for Sprint 1 / Much documentation on README.md and UseCases.md
 3. Joseph Johnson, 18 hours, contributed in Javascript CSS and Pug for the following: Login, Logout, Protected Page.
 Assisted in CSS for all pages.
 Implementation, Overview, and minor edits accross the README file.
 Assisted in formating of presentation.
 4. Aaron McClellan,  24 hours, contributed in User registration, User update, User delete, All routing, setup, CSS, scrum manager, branch manager, debugging, README.md, and the USER model